Alabama Butterfly Atlas

 Landscaping Ideas

-Plant maypops in your yard, and they will come!
-Including Maypop vines in the landscape will support Gulf and Variegated Fritillary caterpillars.
+Plant passion flowers in your yard, and fritillaries will come!
+Including these vines in the landscape will support Gulf and Variegated Fritillary caterpillars.
+Purple Passion Flower (Maypop) grows in full sun, while the more diminutive Yellow Passion Flower grows in shady areas.
 These fast-growing vines need supporting structures like an arbor or fence.
 They tend to sprout near the original planting location, and these shoots may be potted up and shared with friends.
-By late summer, be prepared for lots of caterpillars: female fritillaries lay their eggs singly, but will return to the same plant over and over again if there are no others in the vicinity.
-Caterpillars will eat all parts of the plant including the fruits.
+By late summer, be prepared for lots of caterpillars: female fritillaries lay their eggs singly but will return to the same plant repeatedly if there are no others in the vicinity.
+Caterpillars will eat all parts of the plant including fruits.